 The focus for Rico now shifts to PSG’s Ligue 1 opener on Thursday against RC Lens.
 Rico recognizes that the club needs to get off to a strong start in the campaign.

-Following the fixture against Lens, PSG will have a showdown against rivals Olympique de Marseille three days later.
+Following the fixture against Lens, PSG will have a showdown against rival Olympique de Marseille three days later.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.